 Proteins are polymers made of amino acid monomers.
 Proteins have complex and varied structures and carry out a number of different functions.

 The final group of biological macromolecules we will look at are nucleic acids.
 Nucleic acids are DNA and RNA.
 DNA stands for “deoxyribonucleic acid” and RNA stands for “ribonucleic acid,” which makes their category especially easy to remember.
 Nucleic acids are macromolecules that store and transfer genetic information.
 As shown in Figure 9, nucleic acids are polymers made of monomers called nucleotides.
-These extremely stable molecules can hold a lot of information in the arrangement of their nucleotides, also called a nucleotide sequence.
+DNA is an extremely stable molecule; it can hold a lot of information in the arrangement of its nucleotides.
+The arrangement of nucleotides in the DNA and RNA molecules is also called a nucleotide sequence.